English country house: Evolution

 The country houses of England have evolved over the last five hundred years.
 Before this time, larger houses were usually fortified, reflecting the position of their owners as feudal lords, de facto overlords of their manors.
-The Tudor period of stability in the country saw the building of the first of the unfortified great houses.
-Henry VIII's Dissolution of the Monasteries saw many former ecclesiastical properties granted to the King's favourites, who then converted them into private country houses.
+The Tudor period of stability in the country saw the building of the first of the unfortified great houses.Following Henry VIII’s dissolution of the monasteries (1536–1541), many former ecclesiastical properties were granted to royal favourites, who converted them into private country houses.
 Woburn Abbey, Forde Abbey and many other mansions with abbey or priory in their name became private houses during this period.
-Other terms used in the names of houses to describe their origin or importance include palace, castle, court, hall, mansion, park, house, manor, and place.
+Other terms used in the names of houses include palace, castle, court, hall, mansion, park, house, manor, and place.

 It was during the second half of the reign of Elizabeth I, and under her successor, James I, that the first architect-designed mansions, thought of today as epitomising the English country house, began to make their appearance.
-Burghley House, Longleat House, and Hatfield House are among the best-known examples of the showy prodigy house, often built with the intention of attracting the monarch to visit.
+Burghley House, Longleat, and Hatfield House are among the best-known examples of the showy prodigy house, often built with the intention of attracting the monarch to visit.
 By the reign of Charles I, Inigo Jones and his form of Palladianism had changed the face of English domestic architecture completely, with the use of turrets and towers as an architectural reference to the earlier castles and fortified houses completely disappearing.
 The Palladian style, in various forms, interrupted briefly by baroque, was to predominate until the second half of the 18th century when, influenced by ancient Greek styles, it gradually evolved into the neoclassicism championed by such architects as Robert Adam.